 The application of isotopic techniques to investigations requiring the provision of evidence to a Court is limited.
 The objective of this research was to investigate the application of light stable isotopes and isotope ratio mass spectrometry (IRMS) to solve complex forensic cases by providing a level of discrimination not achievable utilising traditional forensic techniques.
 Due to the current threat of organic peroxide explosives, such as triacetone triperoxide (TATP), research was undertaken to determine the potential of IRMS to differentiate samples of TATP that had been manufactured utilising different starting materials and/or manufacturing processes.
 In addition, due to the prevalence of pentaerythritoltetranitrate (PETN) in detonators, detonating cord, and boosters, the potential of the IRMS technique to differentiate PETN samples from different sources was also investigated.
 Carbon isotope values were measured in fourteen TATP samples, with three deï¬nite groups appearing in the initial sample set based on the carbon data alone.
 Four additional TATP samples (in a second set of samples) were distinguishable utilising the carbon and hydrogen isotopic compositions individually, and also in combination with the oxygen isotope values.
 The 3D plot of the carbon, oxygen and hydrogen data demonstrated the clear discrimination of the four samples of TATP.
 The carbon and nitrogen isotope values measured from ï¬fteen PETN samples, allowed samples from different sources to be readily discriminated.
 This paper demonstrates the successful application of IRMS to the analysis of explosives of forensic interest to assist in discriminating samples from different sources.
 This research represents a preliminary evaluation of the IRMS technique for the measurement of stable isotope values in TATP and PETN samples, and supports the dedication of resources for a full evaluation of this application in order to achieve Court reportable IRMS results.

-Benson, SJ, Lennard, CJ, Maynard, PJ, Hill, D, Andrews, A & Roux, CP 2009, 'Forensic analysis of explosives using isotope ratio mass spectrometry (IRMS) - Discrimination of ammonium nitrate sources', Science & Justice, vol. 49, no. 2, pp. 73-80.View/Download from: UTS OPUS or Publisher's site
+Benson, SJ, Lennard, CJ, Maynard, PJ, Hill, D, Andrews, A & Roux, CP 2009, 'Forensic analysis of explosives using isotope ratio mass spectrometry (IRMS) - Discrimination of ammonium nitrate sources', Science & Justice, vol. 49, no. 2, pp. 73-80.View/Download from: Publisher's site

 An evaluation was undertaken to determine if isotope ratio mass spectrometry (IRMS) could assist in the investigation of complex forensic cases by providing a level of discrimination not achievable utilising traditional forensic techniques.
 The focus of the research was on ammonium nitrate (AN), a common oxidiser used in improvised explosive mixtures.
 The potential value of IRMS to attribute Australian AN samples to the manufacturing source was demonstrated through the development of a preliminary AN classiï¬cation scheme based on nitrogen isotopes.
 Although the discrimination utilising nitrogen isotopes alone was limited and only relevant to samples from the three Australian manufacturers during the evaluated time period, the classiï¬cation scheme has potential as an investigative aid.
 Combining oxygen and hydrogen stable isotope values permitted the differentiation of AN prills from three different Australian manufacturers.
 Samples from ï¬ve different overseas sources could be differentiated utilising a combination of the nitrogen, oxygen and hydrogen isotope values.
 Limited differentiation between Australian and overseas prills was achieved for the samples analysed.
 The comparison of nitrogen isotope values from intact AN prill samples with those from post-blast AN prill residues highlighted that the nitrogen isotopic composition of the prills was not maintained post-blast; hence, limiting the technique to analysis of un-reacted explosive material.

-Maynard, PJ, Jenkins, J, Edey, C, Payne, GL, Lennard, CJ, McDonagh, AM & Roux, CP 2009, 'Near infrared imaging for the improved detection of fingermarks on difficult surfaces', Australian Journal of Forensic Sciences, vol. 41, no. 1, pp. 43-62.View/Download from: UTS OPUS or Publisher's site
+Maynard, PJ, Jenkins, J, Edey, C, Payne, GL, Lennard, CJ, McDonagh, AM & Roux, CP 2009, 'Near infrared imaging for the improved detection of fingermarks on difficult surfaces', Australian Journal of Forensic Sciences, vol. 41, no. 1, pp. 43-62.View/Download from: Publisher's site

 The near infrared spectral region offers advantages over the visible region in the detection of latent fingermarks due to increased contrast and decreased background luminescence.
 In this work, a chemical imaging system was used to image latent fingermarks in the near-infrared (NIR) region.
 A variety of porous, non-porous and semi-porous surfaces were tested using standard chemical and physical enhancement techniques.
 NIR dyes were also used to enhance latent marks.
 Both absorption and luminescence properties of the treated marks were examined over the spectral range 650-1100 nm.
 Significant NIR absorption was found for ninhydrin, iodine/benzoflavone, physical developer, and powdering.
 NIR luminescence emission was found for DFO, ninhydrin with zinc salt post treatment, 1,2-indanedione and genipin.
 Significant NIR luminescence emission was found for cyanoacrylate fuming followed by staining with NIR dyes.
 In addition, metal oxide powders coated with NIR dyes were able to enhance fingermarks on a patterned and highly luminescent surface.

-Choi, M, McBean, KE, McDonagh, AM, Maynard, PJ, Lennard, CJ & Roux, CP 2008, 'An evaluation of nanostructured zinc oxide as a fluorescent powder for fingerprint detection', Journal of Materials Science, vol. 43, no. 2, pp. 732-737.View/Download from: UTS OPUS or Publisher's site
+Choi, M, McBean, KE, McDonagh, AM, Maynard, PJ, Lennard, CJ & Roux, CP 2008, 'An evaluation of nanostructured zinc oxide as a fluorescent powder for fingerprint detection', Journal of Materials Science, vol. 43, no. 2, pp. 732-737.View/Download from: Publisher's site

 Zinc oxide is evaluated as a fluorescent powder for the detection of fingermarks on non-porous surfaces.
 Pure and lithium-doped nanostructured zinc oxide powders were characterized using scanning electron microscopy, X-ray diffraction, and fluorescence spectroscopy.
 The zinc oxide powders were applied to fresh and aged fingermarks deposited on non-porous surfaces such as glass, polyethylene and aluminium foil.
 Zinc oxide was found to produce clear fluorescent impressions of the latent fingermarks when illuminated with long-wave UV light